berteh/ScribusGenerator/README.md

 CSV files can easily be generated from many existing data sources (incl. enterprise-grade ETL platforms, most databases like MySQL, PostgreSQL, SQLite3 and more, ), see our wiki page for using [other data sources](https://github.com/berteh/ScribusGenerator/wiki/Other-data-sources)

-Run the Generator Script - Settings
+Run the Generator Script - Settings  (Linux and Windows)
 ---------

 Run the script via the menu: ``Script > execute Script`` and launch ``ScribusGenerator.py``.